 - Dietitian and chef-led cooking classes for better nutrition

-iFIT is a pretty comprehensive app for getting in shape, and if you love doing classes, this machine is going to be right in your wheelhouse.
+iFIT is a very comprehensive app for getting in shape, and if you love doing classes, this machine is going to be right in your wheelhouse.

 The FS14i comes with a free 30-day trial for iFIT, and then it costs $39 a month moving forward.

 The most common machines are front and rear drive (usually these are the ones you see at the gym and they are often the least expensive).